Definitions and Examples of ugliness, unattractiveness

 The quality or state of being unpleasant to look at; lacking beauty or attractiveness.

-The old abandoned house was full of ugliness and decay.
+The old abandoned house was in a state of ugliness, with broken windows and peeling paint.

-The quality or state of not being appealing or attractive; lacking charm or desirability.
+The quality or state of not being appealing or attractive.

 Key Differences: ugliness vs unattractiveness